Problems with Hollister Products Not Sticking

 Reply to TerryLT

-Yeah Hollister products are the only ones I don't get allergic reactions to.
+Yeah, Hollister products are the only ones I don't get allergic reactions to.

-2. the outer cloth can become stinky despite perfect seal and no leaks (I use Febreze odor spray for that).
+2. the outer cloth can become stinky despite a perfect seal and no leaks (I use Febreze odor spray for that).

 I haven't had a single leak in 3 years, so I would never use a different brand (Coloplast is the worst, makes me break out in hives).